-Accumulated investment amount remitted from Taiwan to Mainland China as of December 31, 2022 Investment amount approved by the Investment Commission, Ministry of Economic Affairs Limit on investment in Mainland China set by the Investment Commission, Ministry of Economic Affairs 333,053 (Note2) (USD 10,845 thousand) 333,053 (Note2) (USD 10,845 of thousand) 765,776
+Accumulated investment amount remitted from Taiwan to Investment amount approved Limit on investment in

+Mainland China as of December 31, 2023 by the Investment Commission, Ministry of Mainland China set by the Investment Commission, Ministry of Economic

+Economic Affairs Affairs

+172,186 (Note2&4) 172,186 (Note2&4) 942,835

+(USD 5,608 thousand) (USD 5,608 thousand)
-(Note 1) Investment gains and losses are recognized in accordance with the financial report audited by the audit firm of the Company.

-(Note 2) Translated with the exchange rate of balance sheet date.

-(Note 3) When prepared this consolidated financial report, it was eliminated in the consolidation.
+- (Note 1) Investment gains and losses are recognized in accordance with the financial report audited by the audit firm of the Company. - (Note 2) Translated with the exchange rate of balance sheet date. - (Note 3) When prepared this consolidated financial report, it was eliminated in the consolidation. - (Note 4) The Company recovered the investment amount of \$164,412 thousand (USD 5,237 thousand) in December 2023, and the Department of Investment Review, Ministry of Economic Affairs approved the cancellation on January 12, 2024.